National Collegiate Athletic Association v. Alston: Background

 Subsequent to O'Bannon, a number of additional lawsuits challenging the NCAA's restrictions on educational compensation for athletes were raised, led by Shawne Alston and Justine Hartman.
 The cases were combined into NCAA v.
 Alston at the Northern District Court of California.
-Judge Wilken, also overseeing this case, issued her decision in March 2019, ruling against the NCAA that their restrictions on "non-cash education-related benefits" violated antitrust law under the Sherman Act and required the NCAA to allow for certain types of academic benefits beyond the previously-established full scholarships from O'Bannon, such as for "computers, science equipment, musical instruments and other tangible items not included in the cost of attendance calculation but nonetheless related to the pursuit of academic studies".
+Judge Wilken, also hearing this case, issued her decision in March 2019, ruling against the NCAA that their restrictions on "non-cash education-related benefits" violated antitrust law under the Sherman Antitrust Act and required the NCAA to allow for certain types of academic benefits beyond the previously-established full scholarships from O'Bannon, such as for "computers, science equipment, musical instruments and other tangible items not included in the cost of attendance calculation but nonetheless related to the pursuit of academic studies".
 The ruling barred the NCAA from preventing athletes from receiving "post-eligibility scholarships to complete undergraduate or graduate degrees at any school; scholarships to attend vocational school; tutoring; expenses related to studying abroad that are not included in the cost of attendance calculation; and paid post-eligibility internships".
 Wilken's ruling also established that the conferences within the NCAA may set other allowances.
 The NCAA may still limit cash or cash-equivalent awards for academic purposes under the ruling.
 Wilken rationalized her ruling bases on the large differences in compensation that the NCAA receives from the student athletes' performance to what the students themselves receive.
 Wilken's ruling did not limit what individual athletic conferences may restrict in terms of compensation.

 The NCAA appealed Wilken's ruling to the Ninth Circuit.
 The three-judge Ninth Circuit panel ruled in May 2020 to uphold the District Court's decision.
 The panel did agree that the NCAA had a necessary interest in "preserving amateurism and thus improving consumer choice by maintaining a distinction between college and professional sports", but their practices still violated antitrust law.
 Judge Milan Smith wrote "The treatment of Student-Athletes is not the result of free market competition.
 To the contrary, it is the result of a cartel of buyers acting in concert to artificially depress the price that sellers could otherwise receive for their services.
 Our antitrust laws were originally meant to prohibit exactly this sort of distortion."